- Repondus: Instructor Quick Start Guide

 Building Block Installation

-Respondus LockDown Browser is available under the Course Tools section of the control panel of your Blackboard course.
+Respondus LockDown Browser is available under the Course Tools section of the control panel of your Canvas course.
 If it doesn’t appear in your course, follow these steps to make it available:

 1. Login to your course and select the Control Panel.